Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Dashboarding

-Now we have much more active sensors, we can also control much more water valves (or other things) with the exact same system than the one we deployed in the previous guide.
-We can see on Jeedom’s standard dashboard that they are actively feeding data.
+We can see on the standard Jeedom dashboard that our sensors are actively providing the expected data.
+Now that we have many active sensors, even at a distance, we can also control many more water valves (or other elements) with exactly the same system we deployed in the previous guide.

-You can also “play” with Jeedom’s functionnalities and create a nice specific dashboad for your watering system.
+You can also “play” with Jeedom’s features (especially Views) and create a nice dashboard specifically for your watering system.

-We can see here that I can accurately see every moisture variations other time, for each sensor.
-I can control the water valves manually.
-I also slightly modified my scenarios and I used variables + Virtual equipments to calculate new data.
-Then, I use them to display the moisture levels, but also the threshold for each watering line, last time it flooded the line, and last time the sensor refreshed the moisture data.
+Here we can see that I can accurately monitor all humidity variations over time for each sensor.
+I can manually control the water valves.
+I also slightly modified my scenarios and used variables and virtual equipment to calculate new data.
+Then I use them to display humidity levels, but also the threshold for each watering line, the last time a valve was turned on, and the last time the sensor updated the humidity data.

 Monitoring